 Dr. Gupta was surprised that the costs were so high, but was less shocked by the fact that a majority of the expenses were borne by families, noting that food allergies don’t typically require long hospital stays that will drive up medical costs.

-Lost opportunities at work accounted for the greatest burden to families, totaling $14.9 billion, or $2,529 per child annually.
+Lost opportunities at work accounted for the greatest economic burden to families, totaling $14.9 billion, or $2,529 per child annually.
 This figure includes both lost productivity from missing work to take a child to an allergist, pediatrician or emergency department ($773 million), as well as the costs associated with having to change (or give up) a job in order to care for the child with food allergy ($14.2 billion).

 When it came to medical costs, hospital stays (for those having reactions) were the largest item, accounting for $1.9 billion of the $4.3 billion.
 Other costs to the health-care system included trips to allergists, pediatricians or the emergency department.